Using the web app widget

 ModeShortcutWhat it does

 BrowseBDefault mode.
 View and navigate your site normally.
-Click the comments icon to show or hide comment pins on the page.
+Turn Show pins in browse mode on or off to reveal or hide comment pins while you browse.

 CommentCClick anywhere on the page to drop a pin and leave a comment.
 The cursor changes to indicate you are in comment mode.